Photino vs. Electron

 Project Templates

-Electron supports BoilerPlate-CLI and there are various tools to help users create new projects.
-Photino.NET supports project templates in Visual Studio as well as the dotnet CLI
+Photino.NET supports official project templates available in Visual Studio, as well as the dotnet new CLI (e.g., dotnet new photinoapp).

 Native Node Modules (native to OS)